-They may seem old-fashioned compared to digital payment methods, but checks are still very much a part of many people’s financial lives.
-In fact, there are a whopping 14.5 billion checks circulating every year in the U.S.
+Checks may seem old-fashioned compared to digital payment methods, but they are still a part of many people’s financial lives.
+In fact, there are an estimated 11 billion checks written every year in the U.S, according to the most recent data from the Federal Reserve.

-If you receive checks, you have options in terms of how to deposit them, including in person at a bank, at an ATM, or via a mobile app.
-Here’s what you need to know about the different methods for depositing a check and the easiest way to get the job done.
+You have options in terms of how to deposit a check, including in person at a bank, at an ATM, or via a mobile app.
+Here’s what you need to know about the different methods to deposit checks and the easiest way to get the job done.

 Typically, depositing a check involves these five simple steps (unless of course you automate the process with direct deposit).
 Follow these guidelines to successfully get a check into your bank account where you can then use it.